 Rope Crunch

 To perform this exercise, kneel with your back facing the cable pulley machine.
-Grip tricep rope around the neck and hands should be close to the mouth area, then bend down to achieve contraction.
+Grip triceps rope around the neck and hands should be close to the mouth area, then bend down to achieve contraction.
 Ensure the spine is being flexed and not hips alone.

 Slant Board Sit Up